sinseman44/koolnova-BMS-Integration/simulator/USAGE.md

-                        set log level, default is info --config CONFIG       JSON Config path file --profile {v1,v2}     built-in Koolnova Modbus table profile, default is v1
+                        set log level, default is info --config CONFIG       JSON Config path file --profile {v1,v2}     built-in Koolnova Modbus table profile, default is v1 --tui                 start a small ncurses interface to inspect and edit simulator registers --faketty             create a local pseudo-terminal and use it instead of the configured serial port
 ```

 ## Dependencies